FrannieUY/FrannieUY/README.md

 - 👋 Hi, I’m @FrannieUY
 - 👀 I’m interested in Web & Mobile development
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Angular & React Native
 - 💞️ I’m looking to collaborate on Backend projects for practice
-- 📫 How to reach me Discord: Frannie#0721;
+- 📫 How to reach me Discord: Frannie#0721; Please specify if you come from git.
 - 🎌 My mother language is Spanish, but i can fluently speak english, german and a bit of russian

 <!---